GregoirePetit/gregoirepetit.github.io/_pages/about.md

 {% include base_path %}

 My desire to conduct research stems from a deep fascination with the transformative power of Machine Learning and its potential to solve complex, real-world problems.
-I am particularly drawn to conducting research in the field of generative AI, where the integration of diverse data modalities offers an exciting frontier for innovation.
+I am particularly drawn to conducting research in the field of medical AI, where the integration of diverse data modalities offers an exciting frontier for innovation.

 Education
 ======